In California, there is no specific statute that prohibits breaking and entering. However, a person who breaks and enters will likely face charges for

 1.3.
 Vandalism, PC 594

-Since breaking and entering into a structure or vehicle often results in property damage, suspects may face vandalism charges as well.
+Since breaking and entering into a structure or vehicle often results in property damage, you may face vandalism charges as well.
 Vandalism is defined as maliciously defacing, damaging, or destroying property.

-Note that people can face vandalism charges even if they did not physically enter the premises.
+Note that you can face vandalism charges even if you did not physically enter the premises.
 For example, throwing a brick through a window is vandalism even though the thrower remained outside.3

 1.4.
 Trespass, PC 602

 Breaking and entering may also result in criminal charges for criminal trespass, especially if the building or vehicle is on private property.
-Criminal trespass occurs when a person enters or remains on someone else’s property without permission or the legal right.
+Criminal trespass occurs when you enter or remain on someone else’s property without permission or the legal right.

-Note that a person must act willfully to be guilty of criminal trespass.
+Note that you must act willfully to be guilty of criminal trespass.
 “Willfully” means to commit an act willingly or on purpose.

 Example: Tiffany is on a hike and gets lost.
 She tries to get back to a main road but ends up wandering on someone else’s property by accident.